-BCR/ABL, Tyrosine Kinase Inhibitor Resistance, Kinase Domain Mutation Screen
+BCR/ABL1, Tyrosine Kinase Inhibitor Resistance, Kinase Domain Mutation Screen, Sanger Sequencing

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Recent advances have resulted in a number of therapeutic drugs that inhibit the ABL tyrosine kinase, as well as other protein tyrosine kinases.
+Recent advances have resulted in a number of therapeutic drugs that inhibit the ABL1 tyrosine kinase, as well as other protein tyrosine kinases.
 Imatinib mesylate (Gleevec, Novartis) is the prototype of these tyrosine kinase inhibitors (TKIs), which are capable of inducing durable hematologic and (in most patients) cytogenetic remissions.
-Unfortunately, a significant subset of patients can develop functional resistance to TKIs, due in a large number of tumors to the acquisition of point mutations in the kinase domain (KD) of the chimeric ABL gene.
-To date, over 50 distinct mutations have been described, although 15 of these account for more than 80% of the mutations encountered and have well documented in vitro or clinical resistance to TKIs.
+Unfortunately, a significant subset of patients can develop functional resistance to TKIs, due in a large number of cases (approximately 50%) to the acquisition of point mutations in the kinase domain (KD) of the chimeric ABL1 gene.
+To date, over 50 distinct mutations have been described, although a smaller subset of these (<20) account for the majority of patients with clinical resistance to TKIs, or have well documented in vitro data in the published literature.

-Evaluating patients with chronic myeloid leukemia and Philadelphia chromosome positive B-cell acute lymphoblastic leukemia receiving tyrosine kinase inhibitor (TKI), therapy, who are apparently failing treatment
+Evaluating patients with chronic myelogenous leukemia and Philadelphia chromosome positive B-cell acute lymphoblastic leukemia receiving tyrosine kinase inhibitor (TKI) therapy, who are apparently failing treatment

-This is the preferred initial test to identify the presence of acquired BCR-ABL mutations associated with TKI-resistance.
+Preferred initial test to identify the presence of acquired BCR-ABL1 mutations associated with TKI-resistance

-The presence of 1 or more point mutations in the translocated portion of the ABL region of the BCR-ABL fusion mRNA is considered a positive result, indicating tyrosine kinase inhibitor (eg, imatinib) resistance
+The presence of one or more point mutations in the translocated portion of the ABL1 region of the BCR-ABL1 fusion mRNA is considered a positive result, indicating tyrosine kinase inhibitor (TKI) resistance.
+The specific type of mutation may influence the sensitivity to a specific TKI, and could be useful in guiding therapeutic options for an individual patient.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This assay does not detect all possible kinase domain (KD) mutations; thus, a negative result by this assay does not exclude the presence of a rare, less well characterized or unknown mutation that could be associated with some degree of tyrosine kinase inhibitor resistance.
+This assay is comprehensive for detecting BCR-ABL1 KD mutations, but does not detect all possible mutations in ABL1; this, a negative result by this assay does not exclude the presence of a rare, less-well characterized, or unknown mutation that could be associated with some degree of tyrosine kinase inhibitor resistance.
 The clinical significance of such rarely occurring mutations is, however, uncertain.

-The quantitative level of BCR-ABL transcript is critical for a successful assay mutation analysis.
-If the BCR-ABL quantitative PCR level is too low, RT-PCR amplification of BCR-ABL may be unsuccessful.
-Although laboratory standards are yet to be developed, a BCR-ABL/ABL quantitative level above 0.1% is generally considered to be required in order to detect KD mutations by this assay.
+The quantitative level of BCR-ABL1 transcript is critical for a successful assay mutation analysis, because the amplification efficiency for a longer mRNA template is decreased with a low abundance of target.
+If the BCR-ABL1 quantitative PCR level is too low, RT-PCR amplification of BCR-ABL1 may be unsuccessful to yield product for sequencing.
+Although laboratory standards are yet to be developed, a BCR-ABL1/ABL1 quantitative level above 0.1% is generally considered to be required in order to detect KD mutations by this assay.

 EDTA blood specimens are preferred for testing.
 Bone marrow specimens are acceptable; there occasionally are specimen failures from bone marrow RNA, for reasons that are not completely understood.
 Heparin anticoagulant cannot be used because of PCR inhibition.

 Assay precision does not appear to be significantly affected by specimen transport or moderate delays in processing.
 However, in specimen with lower levels of BCR-ABL, these conditions may cause sufficient RNA degradation to produce false-negative results.
-Thus, specimens should be shipped as quickly as possible and specimens >3 days old at the time of receipt are unacceptable.
+Thus, specimens should be shipped as quickly as possible.
+Ambient specimens over 3 days old and refrigerate specimens over 5 days old at the time of receipt are unacceptable.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.